 Although IOI’s extensive research and community engagement (including dedicated regional research efforts and our recent collective funding pilot) have helped us understand a number of potential strategies for how funding might enable the adoption of open infrastructure, we believe that those closest to the challenge are best positioned to design and implement solutions for themselves and their communities.
 This Fund is designed to surface and enable solutions that meet the specific needs of networks serving the research community.

-How will IOI select and diligence network partners for funding?
+How will IOI select network partners for funding?

 IOI will prioritize networks with a strong existing service relationship to a set of communities or institutions, a public commitment to open science and open research infrastructure, and demonstrated pathways for using funds to further open infrastructure adoption among members.
 We are working to define specific due diligence criteria to articulate the combination of need, readiness, and broader impact potential of the networks that will be most effective partners for this work.